darneymartin/prototype-materialize/README.md

 ```

 ### Building Your First Prototype
-* Modify the config.yml under the app directory to meet your criteria
+* Modify the `config.yml` under the app directory to meet your criteria
-* Run the `build.py` python script
+* Run the `build.py` python script by typing ```python3 ./build.py -c config.yml```
-* Your newly created will be under 'build/app' folder run the `app.py` to start Flask
+* Your newly created will be under the folder you specified to run you new application change to that directory
+* Run the `app.py` in your defined custom application directory to start your Flask application

 ##### Upcoming Changes